 Like many beaches in Turkey, the main stretch of Oludeniz is pebbled and rocky.
-However, if you continue westward by car or foot, or arrive by Blue Cruise Turkey, you will find that the world famous Blue Lagoon is a pleasant and sandy stretch lined with reclining beach chairs and cheerful beachside cafes.
-Here you can longue to your heart’s content and watch the paragliders high above until late in the afternoon.
+However, if you continue westward by car or foot, or arrive by Blue Cruise Turkey, you will find that the world-famous Blue Lagoon is a pleasant and sandy stretch lined with reclining beach chairs and cheerful beachside cafes.
+Here you can lounge to your heart’s content and watch the paragliders high above until late in the afternoon.

 Iztuzu Beach, located near Dalyan, Turkey, is also a main breeding ground for the endangered Loggerhead sea turtle, making it yet another quiet and development-free destination.
-Free from homes, shops, and hotels, this 4.5 kilometer stretch was once under serious threat of development with plans for a 1,800 bed hotel, but has managed to maintain its current preservation thanks to the efforts of many international environmentalists.
-Iztuzu is a magnificent beach cradled by pine tree clad mountains and the Dalyan river delta.
+Free from homes, shops, and hotels, this 4.5-kilometre stretch was once under serious threat of development with plans for a 1,800-bed hotel but has managed to maintain its current preservation thanks to the efforts of many international environmentalists.
+Iztuzu is a magnificent beach cradled by pine tree-clad mountains and the Dalyan river delta.

 Side (East & West Beaches)

 West of Antalya, the 5th most populous city in Turkey, Side is known for its stretches of sandy beach, one to the east and the other to the west of the old city.
 The safe and shallow west beach is most popular but both sides offer numerous watersport activities such as diving, parasailing, fishing, waterskiing, and boat tours.